JMauclair/JMauclair/README.md

 # 👋 Hi, I'm Julien Mauclair (JMauclair)

+# Due to my recent suspension for no reasons on GitHub for no reason, we decided to stop using Github and any Github's related services

 ## 🚀 CTO @ Stralya | Digital Innovator | Web & Hybrid App Specialist

 ---